liloheinrich/ISIM/README.md

 - teach the basic concepts and skills related to building and analyzing analog circuits
 - cover the fundamental concepts for circuit analysis
 - follow the broader themes of making measurements, doing real experiments, and analyzing data
-- emphasize making electronic measurements, because many measurements made in science and engineering are through sensors, circuits, and computer-based data acquisition
+- emphasize making electronic measurements
+  - This is because many measurements we make in science and engineering are through sensors, circuits, and computer-based data acquisition.